qweasd1/Refactor/ideas/PS_CMU_SE_V1.md

-Areas I'm interested in
+### Areas I'm interested in

 Language design: I think language is one of the essntial part of software development.
 It's the media which bind your idea to a workable solution.
 A well design language can help you express your idea more easily and ignore the implement details.
 I used to do some works on several language related projects.
 Here I include one of them in this essay: <hanbao: a grammar mapping tool which support left-recursive>.
 It describe how I design a grammar mapping tool with some good features and you can see it in my supplement material.

 Design Patterns:
+I think design patterns is very important for static analysis since they can provide another level of abstraction beyond Abstract Syntax Tree.
+I'm more interested in how combine design pattern with language as a language feature.
+Also, how can we combine design pattern to guide auto-patch bug or even auto-code-generation.
+I've read a book called <Element Design Pattern>.
+The author of this book show how they let program detect the design pattern from code repo.
+I thought this is a great idea and we can combine it with our existing static analysis tool to build more advanced tool.

+Meta Programming:

 Desire mentor: